Homemade Amish Potato Salad

 When they are soft, drain the hot water and cover them with ice-cold water.
-Using a knife, pull off the skins and rinse with clean water.
+Using a knife, pull off the skins and rinse them with clean water.
 Cool.

 When the potatoes are cold, dice them into tiny bite-sized pieces.
 If you prefer, you can shred them.
 I've done it both ways, and I have even used my egg slicer to cut the potatoes before.

 Using the egg slicer creates a big shred, and it's not as mushy as having them shredded but also finer than just cutting them.
 You can totally cut them into whatever size pieces that you want.
 But I prefer the potatoes cut into tiny chunks.

 For the eggs: I like to use room-temperature eggs to make hard-boiled eggs because they will peel a lot easier.